Have you ever tried making a marketing plan, without much success?

 Now there’s a great little guide that makes planning your marketing quick and painless… even if you’ve never done it before.

-This is one time where the paper version may be more useful than the e-book, since you can easily photocopy the forms and checklists from the physical book.
+With the paperback version, you can easily photocopy the forms and checklists from the physical book.

 Cutting through the clutter